diffme-dev/diffme-api/README.md

         data: document,
         editor: "olivia",
     })

+    // you can then easily search your documents by doing something like this... client.get(`/v1/{document.id}/search`, {
+        editor: "olivia", // optional
+        field: "name", // optional
+        value: "Cha", // optional
+    })
 ```

 And that is it!
 It is a simple rest API to easily get diffs of documents over time.